-The artwork contained in this series investigates humanity’s strained relationship with nature.
+The artwork contained in this ongoing series investigates humanity’s strained relationship with nature.
 These narrative sculptures and paintings are my quiet prayers for a rapidly changing natural world; they are talismans against loss.
-I have created them as a way to proactively react to my personal worries about global environmental change.
+I create them as a way to proactively react to my personal worries about global environmental change.

 The idea of “the part in relation to the whole” is evident in both my sculptures and paintings.
 Each work is a composite of various parts; some components are fabricated or painted, while others are found objects or picture clippings.
 Yet the parts are all connected to each other distinctly.